kkontosis/arachnefs/README.md

 The name of this project may change.

 For now, the word arachne was chosen which means spider.
-I know spiders are disgusting little insects.
+I know spiders are disgusting little insects but they show some similarities with our system (...).
-But hey, you may also look at them with a funny eye.
-As long as they are not too large and they don't bite.

-Spiders have many legs and build a fabric called the spider's web.
-This has many similarities with our file system.
-While there is no prey in our case, other than data, to be caught, our file system's fabric is sticky and resilient, and needs excessive force to be destroyed.

-We consider our file system to be a very creative agent, like a spider and we consider that it creates something that is useful for, at least, itself, the spider being the center of its universe.

 Still, some may find spiders unappealing and we may use a different name if we come up with a better one.

 ## What is this?

+This section is a question and answer paragraph summarizing some of the sell points of this system, written in order to assert the necessity of existence of this file system.
+During this pseudodiscussion I am acting as a devil's advocate devaluing the project and creating responses.
+Before going into this paragraph, I should mention that the problem being addressed is a bit more complicated, as a problem, than what it seems to be in the section below and the overall appearance may be such that undersells this project the way I imagine it to be.
+Nonetheless, self doubt is very useful in this early stage of the project, and the decision to move on to the implementation has been made, unless something changes!

 Arachnefs is meant to be the ultimate file system, or rather the ultimate file system middleware, for personal use.